-Quick and easy.
-Skinless chicken breasts poached in teriyaki sauce, served with teriyaki sauce and toasted sesame seeds.
+Chicken Teriyaki made with boneless, skinless chicken breasts poached in homemade teriyaki sauce, served with toasted sesame seeds.
+Quick and easy!

 - 3/4 cup soy sauce* (or mix tamari** and water in equal proportions to make 3/4 cup)

 - 3/4 cup sake